Monsanto, the agricultural biotechnology company, genetically modified a variety of hard red spring wheat to resist the company's Roundup herbicide.

 One Million Japanese say "NO" to genetically modified wheat in petition to North Dakota Agriculture Commissioner.

-Iowa Economist, Dr. Robert Wisner warns that the price of spring wheat could drop by about one-third if a genetically modified variety is introduced commercially into Montana or North Dakota in the next two to six years.
+Iowa State University economist, Dr. Robert Wisner warns that the price of spring wheat could drop by about one-third if a genetically modified variety is introduced commercially into Montana or North Dakota in the next two to six years.

 Canadian Wheat Board study says GM wheat will be an environmental disaster.